ZhangZhuorui5850/diabetes-risk-analysis/README.md

 # Diabetes Risk Analysis Project

 ## Project Overview

-This project is submitted as **Assignment 1** for the course STQD6324 – Data Management (Semester 2, 2024/2025).
-It aims to demonstrate end-to-end data management and analytics skills using open-source tools and real-world data.
+STQD6324 Assignment 1

 The chosen domain is **healthcare**, with a focus on **diabetes risk analysis**.
-We use a public dataset from the UCI Machine Learning Repository and tools like Hive, Pig, PySpark, and Python visualizations to perform data cleaning, feature analysis, and predictive modeling.
+I use a public dataset from the UCI Machine Learning Repository and tools like Hive, Pig, PySpark, and Python visualizations to perform data cleaning, feature analysis, and predictive modeling.

 ---